Synthefy/MultiTS-Eval/README.md

     }
 ```

-### use functions from run_musedfm.py
+### use functions from run_multieval.py
-Using the function from run_musedfm can give more fine-grain control, especially if you intend to change the data iteration pipeline.
+Using the function from run_multieval can give more fine-grain control, especially if you intend to change the data iteration pipeline.

 ```python
 # Import functions from the examples package